Crohn ZoneCrohn Zone

 Scientific Evidence: Acupuncture for Crohn’s Disease

 Multiple studies indicate that acupuncture can help reduce gastrointestinal inflammation and pain.
-By stimulating specific points, acupuncture may influence the nervous system, boosting the body’s natural healing processes.
+By stimulating specific points, acupuncture may influence the nervous system, boosting the body’s natural healing processes - other mind-body modalities like biofeedback for Crohn's disease management work through similar pathways.
 Some research suggests it can modulate immune responses, essential for managing autoimmune conditions like Crohn’s disease.

 • A review published in the World Journal of Gastroenterology highlights that acupuncture and moxibustion have unique curative effects on Crohn’s disease, with clinical trials showing significant reductions in the Crohn's Disease Activity Index (CDAI) after treatment.
 In one randomized controlled trial, patients receiving acupuncture had a larger decrease in CDAI compared to those not receiving the treatment, indicating significant symptom improvement (Xie et al., 2022).